bkaewell/self-driving-car/P4-advanced-finding-lanes/project_writeup.md

 I calculated the radius of curvature of the lane and the position of the vehicle with respect to center in the function `calc_lane_curvature()`.

-Here is a visualization of my final result of the pipeline, which illustrates the superimposed lane guides (in green) for the autonomous vehicle on a test image:
+Here is a visualization of my final result of the pipeline, which illustrates the superimposed lane guides (in green) on a test image for the autonomous vehicle:

-![alt text][image06]
+![alt text][image07]

 ---